-Among the many topics discussed, I also mentioned the #MilitaryCorpsOfTheRedCross.
-The latter is one of the biggest players in the international aid programs as much as the I.R.C.
+Among the many topics discussed, I also mentioned the Military Corps of the Red Cross which is one of the biggest players in the international aid programs as much as the IRC (International Red Cross).

-Inasmuch I belonged to the Military Corps with the rank of Commissioner Lieutenant Junior Grade, it was very important for me to describe its work for developing countries.
+As a Commissioner Lieutenant Junior Grade, it was very important for me to describe the Corps's work for developing countries.

 You can find my thesis here.
 It is available only in Italian and if you decide to use some parts of it, please quote me.